 There is a little planning that goes into a successful and profitable party.
 Depending on where you host your party, some upfront investment may be involved to pay for the rental deposit and liquor license.

 However, if you sell enough tickets at the right price you’ll cover all of your expenses and make a profit in the process.

-If you think you would like to plan your own party, then you will definitely need a copy of my book, Make Money Planing and Hosting Cabaret Parties which you can find on Amazon for a very low price (I’m revamping this book into a course, so the price will definitely go up when released).
+If you think you would like to plan your own party, then you will definitely need a copy of my book, Make Money Planning and Hosting Cabaret Parties which is a step-by-step guide on how to turn parties into a nice side hustle.